Patient Focused Care allows us to:

 If you are concerned about a clinical situation that you feel is not being addressed, call the Rapid Response Team at Ext.
 7562 for Clinical Assessment.
 A team of clinicians will be available to assist with the situation.

 Patients can register for admission at the concierge/reception desk located in the main lobby on the first floor directly in front of the main entrance.
 The registration area handles pre-admissions and admissions for all scheduled inpatient and outpatient surgeries as well as scheduled medical admissions.
 Please bring your insurance information to facilitate the admission process.
-When you are admitted to Arkansas Heart Hospital, you will receive a notice of your patient rights and will be asked if you have or would like to complete an Advanced Directive (Living Will).
-An Advanced Directive is a statement indicating who, if anyone, may be responsible for making decisions concerning your medical care should you become unable to do so yourself.
+When you are admitted to Arkansas Heart Hospital, you will receive a notice of your patient rights and will be asked if you have or would like to complete an Advance Directive (Living Will).
+An Advance Directive is a statement indicating who, if anyone, may be responsible for making decisions concerning your medical care should you become unable to do so yourself.

 Security is available on the premises 24 hours a day.
 In addition, the parking lot is patrolled by security, as well as monitored by camera, on a regular basis.
 Escorts to vehicles after dark are available upon request.